 We find that most recommenders are deadline-oriented, so be sure to stay in touch to make sure they know your application timing.
 You will receive an email notification once your recommender submits their recommendation.
 You will also notice a green check mark next to their name and information on your Application Status page (a red “X” will display if the recommendation is still pending).

-7. Respond to Our Short Answer Questions
+7. Respond to Our Essay Questions

 Remember: We are not reading your responses with a prescribed or “right” answer in mind.
 We want to get to know you, not us.
 These questions are our opportunity to begin to get a sense of your voice, your perspective, your experiences and your writing ability.
 In fact, how you choose to answer a particular question is often as insightful as what you choose to write about.
 The best essay responses are those that are responsive to the question but also authentic and genuine.
 Whenever possible, show don’t tell.